PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

 One of the core performance goals of our subdivision algorithms is to leverage interactive performance out of massively parallel code execution wherever possible.
-In order to support a large diversity of discrete compute devices through multiple dedicated SDKs, it is critical to distill the critical computations into the smallest and simplest kernels possible.
+In order to support a large diversity of discrete compute devices through multiple dedicated SDKs, it is critical to distill the computations into the smallest and simplest kernels possible.
 These can in turn be safely ported and optimized for each of the hardware platforms.

 .. image:: images/api_representations.png